d1ffuz0r/d1ffuz0r.com/content/pages/about.rst

 About
 #####

-Python, Erlang and Emacs addict.
-Also sometimes I do JavaScript, Emacs Lisp.
+Python, Erlang and Emacs fan.
+Also sometimes I do JavaScript (CoffeeScript), Emacs Lisp.
 Originally from Russia.
 I was living in Saransk (Russia), Moscow (Russia), Hua Hin (Thailand) and finally I will move to California soon.
 Ex fan of Lineage 2 (played for 3 years).
 Permanent visitor Punk Rock gigs.